Generic Name: Methadone hydrochloride

 Instruct patients how to properly take Methadone hydrochloride tablets, including the following:

-- Do not discontinue Methadone hydrochloride tablets without first discussing the need for a tapering regimen with the prescriber
+In order to avoid developing withdrawal symptoms, instruct patients not to discontinue Methadone hydrochloride tablets without first discussing a tapering plan with the prescriber [see DOSAGE AND ADMINISTRATION (2.5)].

 Inform patients that Methadone hydrochloride tablets may cause orthostatic hypotension and syncope.
-Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position).
+Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position) [see WARNINGS AND PRECAUTIONS (5.11)].

 Driving or Operating Heavy Machinery

 Inform patients that Methadone hydrochloride tablets may impair the ability to perform potentially hazardous activities such as driving a car or operating heavy machinery.
-Advise patients not to perform such tasks until they know how they will react to the medication.
+Advise patients not to perform such tasks until they know how they will react to the medication [see WARNINGS AND PRECAUTIONS (5.16)].

 Methadone hydrochloride tablets are: